Circular Economy and the four R's to promote Environmental Sustainability

 The ultimate idea of this second R in the list is promotion of reusing the products more than once.
-If we try to understand the whole idea behind the concept of reutilisation, it links back to the idea of efficient waste management.
-Once reutilisation of items starts to get followed with serious concern, the environmental status begins to change.
+If we try to understand the whole idea behind the concept of reutilization, it links back to the idea of efficient waste management.
+Once reutilization of items starts to get followed with serious concern, the environmental status begins to change.

 Recycling the material that has been put to use is another way to promote effective waste reduction to a great extent.
 Recycling tetra packs, plastic bottles and containers along with paper not only promotes reduction in waste generation levels but also saves a lot of energy as well as resources that get used up in manufacturing new products, specifically keeping in mind the growing demands of the ever-increasing human population.

-Despite following the above mentioned three R’s quite strictly, the resources still get wasted,as keeping the usage under firm check at all times with such a huge population is a very tedious task to accomplish.
-Therefore, recovering and compensating for the loss incurred is as important as keeping a keen eye on unnecessary utilisation of various products and services.
+Despite following the above mentioned three R’s quite strictly, the resources still get wasted, as keeping the usage under firm check at all times with such a huge population is a very tedious task to accomplish.
+Therefore, recovering and compensating for the loss incurred is as important as keeping a keen eye on unnecessary utilization of various products and services.